syntaxseed/terminalfaker/README.md

 Note that the ``args`` array's first element is the name of the command itself.

 That's it!
 Now the commands defined in commands.js will extend (and overwrite if re-defined) the built-in commands.
 We have a terminal that can greet the user :)

+## Advance Example

+To see a full example including loading in system commands and nicer intro text, see the source of index.html.

+## ToDo

+* Slowly load in a better intro line by line.
+* Basic filesystem.
+* ls, cd, cat, touch, editing of files, mkdir, rmdir.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.